NorESMhub/NorESM/index.rst

 Welcome to norESM documentation!
 ================================================

 The purpose of the norESM documentation is to provide a common place for NorESM users and developers to share information.
 What tools are you using?
 Which version should I run for what purpose? etc.

+This documentation is being re-organized and a Github project has been created to follow the progress at https://github.com/NorESMhub/NorESM-docs/projects.

-If you have any questions, create a new issue on github at https://github.com/NorESMhub/norESM-docs/issues
+If you have any questions or interested in actively participate in the reorganization, create a new issue on github at https://github.com/NorESMhub/norESM-docs/issues

+Information on how to contribute can be found at https://github.com/NorESMhub/NorESM-docs/blob/master/README.md.

 .. toctree::
    :maxdepth: 2